solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

 ### Set the Azure OpenAI endpoint and key

-Before you can use the `azure_openai` functions, you must configure the extension with your service endpoint and key.
+Before you can use the `azure_openai` functions, you must configure the extension with your Azure OpenAI service endpoint and key.
 Navigate to your Azure OpenAI resource in the Azure portal and select the **Keys and Endpoint** item under **Resource Management** from the left-hand menu.
 Copy your endpoint and access key.
 You can use either `KEY1` or `KEY2`.
 Always having two keys allows you to securely rotate and regenerate keys without causing service disruption.

 In the command below, replace the `{endpoint}` and `{api-key}` tokens with values you retrieved from the Azure portal, then run the commands from the `psql` command prompt to add your values to the configuration table.